DallasMorningNews/ardbeg/README.md

 #Features
 - Ardbeg uses Jinja2 templates.
 They are [powerful](http://jinja.pocoo.org/docs/dev/templates/).
 - Designed for a fully integrated AWS S3 workflow:
-    - Load templates stored in S3 and maintain starter files you use regularly
+    - Load templates stored in S3 and starter static files you use regularly
     - Easily publish to an S3 bucket for static site hosting
     - Zip up your working directory and post it to an S3 archive, saving your work exactly as you left it without maintaining files locally.
 - Creates a structured development directory for you and, with S3 hook-ups, loads in all your default templates and static files.